mgrechanik/stuff/README.md

 ## Using your own AR model  <span id="custom-ar"></span>

-If having one additional ```name``` field [default](#default-ar) catalog model gives is not enough there is a way to use your own model with fields you need which will serve as catalog model.
+If having one additional ```name``` field [default](#default-ar) category model gives is not enough there is a way to use your own model with fields you need which will serve as category model.

 To do this you need to follow the next steps: